-With the customers being concerned about their data security and privacy, it is essential more than ever to reassure them with foolproof security features.
+With customers being concerned about their data security and privacy, it is essential more than ever to reassure them with foolproof security features.

 You should employ high-level security features like AI fuzzing, data encryption and obfuscation, behavior analysis, and other relevant technologies to make your process secure.

-On the customer side, you can implement two-factor authentication, biometric authentication, real-time alerts through messages, emails, and phone calls and educate them often about the best ways to keep their information secure.
+On the customer side, you can implement two-factor authentication, biometric authentication, and real-time alerts through messages, emails, and phone calls and educate them often about the best ways to keep their information secure.

 Based on the space you’ve carved out in your niche, you can add value to corporates in exchange for taking a load off your scaling needs.
 This could prove beneficial in increasing reach and cutting acquisition costs.

-According to a survey by PwC, 82% of people believe the government should regulate the data used by companies and 80% agree that government regulations are crucial for protecting customer information.
+“According to a survey by PwC, 82% of people believe the government should regulate the data used by companies, and 80% agree that government regulations are crucial for protecting customer information.”

 This consultant can help ensure that you’re following all the regulations and keep you informed about any new regulation updates.
-The consultant can also sit in for new features or product developments and advise the team on the regulations.
+The consultant can also sit in for new features or product developments and advise the team on the rules.

 For US FinTech companies, here are some of the regulatory laws and institutions that need to be followed: